Next month’s end marks my first anniversary of owning the 2021 Model Y Long Range and, with it, my entry into the muddy realm of “driving automation.”

 Automated Driving System (ADS)

-ADS is the general term for a vehicle with self-driving capability at any level.
+ADS is the general term to call a vehicle with self-driving capability at any level.

 Dynamic Driving Task (DDT)